 The riding options for Guardians of the Galaxy: Cosmic Rewind are:

-A standby queue will not be available when Cosmic Rewind opens, at least for the time being.
+A standby queue is not available for Cosmic Rewind, at least for the time being.

 It’s worth noting that when Disney stopped using the Virtual Queue for Remy’s and Rise of the Resistance, they said they “paused” and “suspended” those services, leaving the window open for them to come back in the future at those attractions or other new ones like Cosmic Rewind.